 Our Bathroom designing tips can help your planning & remodeling project turn out just the way you want it!
 Thank You for stopping by and we look to do our best to help our customers with this process!

-When working with design space for your toilet placement, the center measurement of the toilet to bathtub, vanity or wall must be at least 15 inches!
+- When working with design space for your toilet placement, the center measurement of the toilet to bathtub, vanity or wall must be at least 15 inches!
 Total space is a minimal of 30 inches!

 Shower Design Considerations To Consider

-Shampoo & soap niches should be as far away from the shower head as possible.
-When the design dynamics dictate the location being near the shower head area, keep the niche as high as possible!
+- Shampoo & soap niches should be as far away from the showerhead as possible.
+When the design dynamics dictate the location being near the showerhead area, keep the niche as high as possible!
 This approach is to keep your soaps fresh!

-[aio_button align=”center” animation=”none” color=”red” size=”small” icon=”none” text=”To See More Photos Of This Bathroom Go Here!” relationship=”dofollow” url=”http://louvaughnremodeling.com/accessible-shower-design-remodel/”]
+[aio_button align=”center” animation=”none” color=”red” size=”small” icon=”none” text=”To See More Photos Of This Bathroom Go Here!” relationship=”dofollow” url=”https://louvaughnremodeling.com/accessible-shower-design-remodel/”]

 Curbless Shower Video Demonstrates Working Shower Faucet & Drainage .